 Study Strains

 Seven phytoplankton species were studied, including polar and temperate strains of diatoms and green algae.
-F. cylindrus, a psychrophilic pennate diatom measuring 15-55 µm, thrives in the high salinity and subzero temperatures of Arctic and Antarctic sea-ice systems [32,33].
+Fragilariopsis cylindrus, a psychrophilic pennate diatom measuring 15-55 µm, thrives in the high salinity and subzero temperatures of Arctic and Antarctic sea-ice systems [32,33].
 Forming large blooms in the bottom layer of sea ice and across the wider sea ice zone, F. cylindrus acts as a keystone and indicator species for polar ecosystems [32,34].
-Conversely, T. pseudonana is a small (2.5-15 μm) centric diatom found worldwide in diverse freshwater, coastal, brackish, and marine habitats [35].
+Conversely, Thalassiosira pseudonana is a small (2.5-15 μm) centric diatom found worldwide in diverse freshwater, coastal, brackish, and marine habitats [35].
 T. pseudonana can tolerate a wide range of salinities (0.5%–37%) and temperatures (4–25°C), contributing to its frequent use as a model diatom species [35].

 Chlamydomonas ICEMDV and Chlamydomonas priscuii are halotolerant algae isolated from the perennially ice-covered hypersaline Lake Bonney, in McMurdo Dry Valleys, Antarctica [36,37].
 With large (15 to 20 μm) biflagellate cells, C. ICEMDV dominates the shallow photic zone, where it experiences higher irradiance, extreme nutrient limitation, and lower salinity [36,38].
 The smaller C. priscuii dominates the deep photic zone, characterized by permanent low temperatures, low irradiance, and high salinity [12,39].
 The final psychrophile species is Chlamydomonas malina, a marine microalga isolated from the Arctic Ocean’s Beaufort Sea, measuring around 10 μm in length and 5 μm in width, and growing optimally at 4°C [40,41].
 The temperate Chlamydomonas reinhardtii is a model green alga approximately 10 μm in size and found in soil and aquatic environments with an optimal temperature range of 20-32°C [42,43].
 Further, Chlorella vulgaris, ranging from 2 μm to 10 μm in size, is primarily found in freshwater environments and grows optimally at 27°C [44,45].